AlexWNorris/Covid-Template-matching-loggin-program/README.md

 # Covid-Template-matching-loggin-program
-the template matching program I wrote during the lockdowns to log me into my school email
+I wrote this program during the lockdown periods of my GCSE's inorder to speed up the process of me logging into my school email in the mornings here's a video of the programm in action: